-- G6.1 The University is committed to the principle of maintaining academic standards through the processes of verification and moderation. - G6.2 Comments made by the first marker on the student's work or performance must be available to the moderator for all assessments other than projects/dissertations. - G6.3 The University requires all summative assessments to be anonymised wherepossible. - G6.4 All postgraduate and final year undergraduate projects/dissertations must be clean double marked (see section 2.3 in the Assessment Handbook) except where this is precluded because of the method of presentation for students with a disability or learning difficulty. - G6.5 Oral presentations or examinations which contribute more than 25% of the overall module mark require at least two members of academic staff to witness the presentation and to agree the mark awarded.
+- G6.1 The University is committed to the principle of maintaining academic standards through the processes of verification and moderation. - G6.2 Comments made by the first marker on the student's work or performance must be available to the moderator for all assessments other than projects/dissertations. - G6.3 The University requires all summative assessments to be anonymised wherepossible. - G6.4 All postgraduate and final year undergraduate projects/dissertations must be clean double marked except where this is precluded because of the method of presentation for students with a disability or learning difficulty. - G6.5 Oral presentations or examinations which contribute more than 25% of the overall module mark require at least two members of academic staff to witness the presentation and to agree the mark awarded.
+Note: where the presentation is recorded and available for moderation purposes, there is no requirement to have at least two members of academic staff present to witness the presentation and agree the mark awarded.